Skip to main content

 Step 6: Implement Journey Actions

-Allow consumers to interact with the journey based on available actions:
+Allow consumers to interact with the journey based on the actions exposed by JourneyView:

 // src/components/JourneyActions.tsx